 Apple, key lime, and pumpkin get all the love.
-Today, on National Pie Day, why not celebrate with a Maryland classic: White Potato Pie!
+Today, on National Pi(e) Day, why not celebrate with a Maryland classic: White Potato Pie!
 The origins of the White Potato Pie are murky, with some recipes noting that it was a poor man’s dessert, created by those who could not afford high-class ingredients.
-Joyce White, a culinary historian, and consultant who has worked with Riversdale and guest-curated for the Southern Food and Beverage Museum, suspects this pie has its origins in Maryland’s agricultural history.Continue Reading
+Joyce White, a culinary historian and consultant – who is currently leading The Great Maryland Recipe Hunt initiative – suspects this pie has its origins in Maryland’s agricultural history.Continue Reading

 Welcome back to Diane and Jeff Caslow’s road trip chronicles.
 Now on their fourteenth county, Diane and Jeff again visited Harford County, continuing to create itineraries that highlight history and landscape preservation and experiencing things that they did not on their first go round the state.